walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * One usage is in search engine. (e.g. [Lucene](http://blog.mikemccandless.com/2013/12/fast-range-faceting-using-segment-trees.html))
 * [Ternary Search Tree](http://en.wikipedia.org/wiki/Ternary_search_tree)
   * A type of Trie.
-  * Space efficient compared to standard compared to prefix trees, at the cost of speed
+  * Space efficient compared to standard prefix trees, at the cost of speed

 * LinkedHashMap
   * Hash table and linked list implementation of the Map interface, with predictable iteration order, and without incurring the increased cost associate with TreeMap.